-The project area includes Breaksea Sound, Acheron Passage, Wet Jacket Arm, and Dusky Sound itself, including over 700 islands, including New Zealand’s fifth largest island, Resolution Island.
+The project area includes Te Puaitaha/Breaksea Sound, Acheron Passage, Wet Jacket Arm, and Tamatea/Dusky Sound itself which has over 700 islands, including Resolution Island, New Zealand’s fifth largest island.

 Why is it so special?

-History: The area is rich in both Māori and European history.
+The area is rich in both Māori and European history.
 From traditional iwi stories, to Captain Cook's landing in 1773.
-Dusky was also the site of one of the world’s first conservation reserves and New Zealands first conservation ranger (Richard Henry) in the late 19th century.
+Tamatea/Dusky Sound was also the site of one of the world’s first conservation reserves and New Zealands first conservation ranger, Richard Henry, in the late 19th century.

-Isolation: Dusky Sound’s geographical isolation has assisted it to remain one of the least modified parts of mainland New Zealand, with lush native bush cover and relatively few weeds.
-Many of Dusky Sound’s islands have never been invaded by the introduced pests that now plague the mainland.
+Tamatea/Dusky Sound’s geographical isolation has assisted it to remain one of the least modified parts of mainland New Zealand, with lush native bush cover and relatively few weeds.
+Many of Tamatea/Dusky Sound’s islands have never been invaded by the introduced pests that now plague the mainland.

-Success: In its current state Dusky Sound is an outstanding conservation resource that has allowed many vulnerable native birds, skinks, geckos, invertebrates and freshwater species to survive.
+In its current state, Tamatea/Dusky Sound is an outstanding conservation resource that has allowed many vulnerable native birds, skinks, geckos, invertebrates and freshwater species to survive.
 The area also includes two marine reserves, Taumoana/Five Fingers and Moana Uta /Wet Jacket Arm.

 In 2011 mohua were returned, the first of what is hoped will be a long line of endangered species to find security on this immense island.
 Resolution Island may also one day be home to populations of takahē and kākāpō.